Menu

 • CAPPS (Coordinated Arts Program for Primary Students) welcomed identified incoming kindergarteners to a program designed to develop social readiness and enhance academic skills.

-• The Literacy Support Program for Primary Grade Students targeted incoming first, second and third graders and provided instruction through the district's balanced literacy model with reading, writing and word study skills integrated into each student session.
+• The Literacy Support Program for Primary Grade Students targeted incoming first, second, and third graders and provided instruction through the district's balanced literacy model with reading, writing, and word study skills integrated into each student session.
 A Math Support Program was also offered to students at these grade levels.

 • A Summer Learning Academy was offered to recommended students entering grades 4-8.
 The program provides small group tutoring sessions in the area of literacy and/or math.